 For a destination that’s untouched by time, discover the “The Nature Island of the Caribbean” – Dominica!

-There are plenty of activities to engage in once you have arrived on the island.
+There are plenty of full configurations activities to engage in once you have arrived on the island.
 There are a few casinos to pass the time before a romantic walk on the beach.
 Tons of shopping and dining opportunities throughout Antigua await the eager tourist.

 Daytime temperatures vary between 75 & 90 degrees F. Coolest months are December to March.